 Now that I understand the manufacturing process a little, I appreciate that production in a European factory (and European wages) has its price.
 But building a collection of Hermès scarves is not quite in my reach.
 Luckily Hermès Silks keep their beauty over decades when treated well, so we do not all need to pay full price for a timeless original Hermès on the second hand market.

 Having said this – I need to be more specific: some highly sought after Carrés are resold at substantially higher prices than their original shop value… Others are more affordable.
 All it takes is patience.

 Beware of fakes, sometimes they are difficult to spot.
 The weight of the silk, precision of execution as well as the neatly hand-rolled hem (thread colour precisely matching) are good indicators.
 Washing instructions label and/or brand label are often missing – probably removed for wearing comfort.

 Dry clean recommended, but hand-wash with a silk detergent can be done.
-The hand-rolled edge should never be pressed.
-(Imagine this: pressing reduces resale value!)
+The hand-rolled edge should never be pressed. (pressing reduces resale value!)

 Documentary on France 3 (Région Auvergne-Rhône-Alpes)